 An organization may obtain an ISO 27001 certification on its Information Security Management Systems (ISMS), which is typically based on the ISO 27002 Information Security Standard.
 Certification may be sought from a number of accredited agencies.
 Microsoft has obtained the certificate from the British Standards Institution (BSI).
 ISO 27001 audits provide assurance around the Information Security Management Systems.
 Microsoft believes that by providing transparency we allow customers to evaluate our services against their requirements and make informed decisions.

 The following Office 365 services are ISO certified: SharePoint Online, Lync Online, and Exchange Online.
 The Microsoft Dynamics CRM Online service is ISO certified.
 Global Foundation Services, the infrastructure layer of the services (network and data centers) is also ISO 27001 certified.
-Office 365 and Dynamics CRM Online customers should review the ISO standard (publically available) to determine whether their security requirements are satisfied.
+Office 365 and Microsoft Dynamics CRM Online customers should review the ISO standard (publically available) to determine whether their security requirements are satisfied.

 SSAE 16 is the successor to SAS 70, which has been predominantly used in the United States to provide a standard for audits of the design and effectiveness of controls.